ASTR0-N0VALITE/ASTR0-N0VALITE/README.md

 trollers , basic dni criteria , above 18+ / below 13+ , some weirdos that is being very weird to me , my enemies that i STRICTLY don't like .
 - do not send cropped pornographic pictures to me, that is disgusting, equals permanently BLOCKED .
 - and look, or listen, if you're approaching me just to annoy me, leave me alone and strictly DNI.

+# creds
+- cyberstramp3 on tumblr ???
+(I THINK????) for the astro